Economics of favours and karma

 Thinking about favours and the emergence of a unit of account

 Giving gifts is often seen as a selfless act, but this is only one side of the story.
 The act of giving generates implicit obligations, whether we like it or not.
-When political donors say they are supporting a party out of a selfless respect for democracy, we know it is a lie.
+Political donors will say they are supporting a party out of selfless respect for democracy.
+But we know this is a lie.
 We implicitly understand the role of gifts in creating obligations.

 Such findings are only interesting because they conflict with our baseline view about the rationality of giving and receiving favours.
 Why is this so?